 The Birthing Process

 We know the birth of your baby is one of life’s precious miracles.
-Our up to twelve private labor, delivery and recovery suites are designed to give you the birth experience you want.
+The San Manuel Maternity Pavilion is designed to provide you the services and amenities you need during delivery.

-- Our expert physicians and nurses ensure compassionate care for a positive and safe delivery for both low risk and high risk deliveries
+- Our expert physicians and nurses ensure compassionate care for a positive and safe delivery for both low-risk and high-risk deliveries.
+Anesthesiologists are always available to provide epidural pain medicine and support in emergencies.

-- If a C-section delivery becomes necessary, experienced physician team will deliver your baby in one of our three surgical suites
+- If a C-section delivery becomes necessary, our experienced physician team will deliver your baby in specialized surgical suites.

 The Sacred Hour

 The first hour after your baby is born is the perfect time to begin bonding.
 Skin-to-skin contact helps your baby stay warm, relax, transition, and breathe easier.
 This quiet time together lets you get to know your baby and promotes breastfeeding.

 What to Expect During the Sacred Hour